 Nepal People according to Geographical Region

 On the other hand, the settlement in Nepal is based on the geographical region.
 The Nepal people living in the upper region or the Himalayan region of Nepal are mostly Sherpas, Tamang, and Bhotes with their major religion as Buddhism.
 The Himalayan region is close to Tibet which is why the culture and tradition are similar to that of Tibet.
 On the other hand, the Hilly region of Nepal has a multiethnic group.
 People of every caste, religion, and occupation live in the Hilly region because the region has the capital city.
-The majority of people living in Kathmandu valley is Newar Community whereas other settlements include, Brahmins, Chhetris, Magars, Gurungs, Rai, Sunar, Bishwokarma, etc. Most of the Nepal people follow Hinduism with the remaining ones as Buddhists, Christians, Muslims.
+The majority of people living in Kathmandu valley are Newar Community whereas other settlements include, Brahmins, Chhetris, Magars, Gurungs, Rai, Sunar, Bishwokarma, etc. Most of the Nepal people follow Hinduism with the remaining ones as Buddhists, Christians, and Muslims.

-Most in the village area, people are active in Agriculture whereas, in Cities area industries, business and banking are the major sources of economy.
+Most in the village area, people are active in Agriculture whereas, in the Cities area industries, business and banking are the major sources of economy.
 Similarly, the major descendants of the Terai regions are Tharu.
 Being close to India the culture and tradition in the Terai region are similar to that of India.
 An industrial center, trading, and agriculture are the major occupations of the people living in the Terai region of Nepal.

 Finally, the main article Where is Nepal or the location of Nepal, now covers the part of the Nepal Flag.
 With the rectangular flag of 194 Country, one can immediately notice the flag with unique features, and yes that is the Nepal Flag.
 The world’s only non-rectangular flag is the national flag of Nepal.
 The flag is a combination of two pennons with three colors.
 The red, blue and White.
-The crimson red symbolizes the bravery as well as the national flower of Nepal Rhododendron.
+The crimson red symbolizes bravery as well as the national flower of Nepal Rhododendron.
 The blue border in the pennons symbolizes peace whereas the white sun and moon symbolize that the country has the same longevity as the sun and the moon.
 The Nepal flag acts as both state and civil flag.
-Each flag of the country has its own importance so does the Nepal flag.
-It signifies the pride, the victory, and moreover the self-honor of the country.
+Each flag of the country has its importance so does the Nepal flag.
+It signifies the pride, the victory, and the self-honor of the country.

 Nepal has remained a separate sovereign kingdom while many other countries in the Indian subcontinent were ruled by the British in the 17th-19th centuries.
 Nepal proudly flies its traditional flag during those years when the world was conquered by the British.
 The design of the flag dates back to the centuries.
 The color of the flag, Crimson and blue has been popular in Nepali art and decoration for ages ago.
 The white moon in the upper section with the white sun in the 2nd pennons is associated with different dynasties and the longevity of the nation like the sun and the moon.
 However, the present Nepal Flag with the same features was established under the new democratic constitution of Dec 16, 1962.

 The article overall gives you an idea of the location of Nepal or where is Nepal, and other factors of Nepal.
 Nepal being a small country in southern Asia, is rich in Diverse vegetation, culture, art, architecture along with natural scenarios.
 Famous for being the home to High Himalayas including the world’s highest peak Everest, Nepal is a secular country.
-The warm hospitality of Nepalese people, their culture and tradition, ancient art and architecture make Nepal a famous place for the visit.
-Cultural exploration, ethnic groups, their festivals and religion, adventure in the Himalayan region create another sort of entertainment and refreshment to your journey in Nepal.
-Besides, the Himalayan region highly influenced by Tibetan culture.
+The warm hospitality of Nepalese people, their culture and tradition, ancient art, and architecture make Nepal a famous place for the visit.
+Cultural exploration, ethnic groups, their festivals and religion, and adventure in the Himalayan region create another sort of entertainment and refreshment to your journey in Nepal.
+Besides, the Himalayan region is highly influenced by Tibetan culture.
 Similarly, the mid-hill has its own preserved culture.
 On the other hand, the Terai being close to India gives the vibes of Indian culture.